PrestaShop/prestashop-specs/content/1.7/back-office/catalog/discount/add-edit-cart-price-rule.md

 - Free shipping switch toggle button - set if you want that cart rule will initiate a free shipping method for customer in checkout form.
 - Apply a discount - there are 3 options that can be set - Percentage, Amount and None.
 Percentage can be set, and the cart price will be affected by certain amount of percentage discount, after executing the voucher.
 When you set the certain Amount - the user will get a discount of a certain amount of price.
 Also you can set Currency and the Taxes conditions here.
 And you can set the action to None - in that case user of the checkout will not get any discounting at all.
 - Send a free gift switch toggle button - this option enables you to set an additional free product for the customer, or every customers, who accepted the cart rule / voucher.

+## Multistore
+All these Cart rule settings are separately managed by Multistore functionality in Prestashop.
+[Learn more.](https://github.com/PrestaShop/prestashop-specs/blob/master/content/1.7/back-office/shop-parameters/general/maintenance.md#multistore-behavior)